superc-lang/scc/README.md

 # Super C Compiler

-This compiler is dedicated to [Dennis Ritchie](https://en.wikipedia.org/wiki/Dennis_Ritchie), [Ken Thompson](https://en.wikipedia.org/wiki/Ken_Thompson), [Brian Kernighan](https://en.wikipedia.org/wiki/Brian_Kernighan) all the other pioneers of the C programming language.
+This compiler is dedicated to [Dennis Ritchie](https://en.wikipedia.org/wiki/Dennis_Ritchie), [Ken Thompson](https://en.wikipedia.org/wiki/Ken_Thompson), [Brian Kernighan](https://en.wikipedia.org/wiki/Brian_Kernighan) and all the other pioneers of the C programming language.

 #### Super C is: